UXAspects/UXAspects/guides/angular-upgrade-guide.md

     ngDoBootstrap() {}
 }

-// downgrade the Angular 4+ component and register it as an Angular 1 directive angular.module('app').directive('test', upgradeAdapter.downgradeNg2Component(TestComponent) as angular.IDirectiveFactory);
+// downgrade the Angular component and register it as an AngularJS directive angular.module('app').directive('test', upgradeAdapter.downgradeNg2Component(TestComponent) as angular.IDirectiveFactory);

-// bootstrap the Angular 1 application here upgradeAdapter.bootstrap(document.documentElement, ['app']);
+// bootstrap the AngularJS application here upgradeAdapter.bootstrap(document.documentElement, ['app']);
 ```

 To test this directive simply add the `<test></test>` tag to your HTML.

-There is also a `downgradeNg2Provider` function on the `UpgradeAdpater` instance that allows us to use any Angular 4+ service in our Angular 1 application.
+There is also a `downgradeNg2Provider` function on the `UpgradeAdpater` instance that allows us to use any Angular service in our AngularJS application.

 > **Note:** There is no wrapper function for non-component directives.

 ## Begin Migration

-At this point you should now be able to begin migrating your existing application to Angular 4+ at a pace that suits you.
+At this point you should now be able to begin migrating your existing application to Angular at a pace that suits you.

-Angular 4 provides us with useful upgrade and downgrade tools that allow us to expose components and services to each framework, however there is no tool to upgrade or downgrade non-component directives.
+Angular provides us with useful upgrade and downgrade tools that allow us to expose components and services to each framework, however there is no tool to upgrade or downgrade non-component directives.
 So migrating any non-component directives early will help make sure everything you need is available once you start migrating components.

 When you are ready to start migrating components/services, it is important to identify which components/services have the fewest dependencies and migrate these first.

-Once you have migrated a component to Angular 4+ you can remove the Angular 1 variant, import it into your `AppModule` and downgrade it as shown in the above section.
-This will allow you to continue using it within your Angular 1 application until you have converted the entire application at which point you would remove Angular 1 completely.
+Once you have migrated a component to Angular you can remove the AngularJS variant, import it into your `AppModule` and downgrade it as shown in the above section.
+This will allow you to continue using it within your AngularJS application until you have converted the entire application at which point you would remove AngularJS completely.

-If you upgrade a component or service that has a dependency that you have not yet migrated you can use the `UpgradeAdapter` module to upgrade Angular 1 components/services to Angular 4+ until you have migrated them.
+If you upgrade a component or service that has a dependency that you have not yet migrated you can use the `UpgradeAdapter` module to upgrade AngularJS components/services to Angular until you have migrated them.
 For more information on this [look here](https://angular.io/docs/js/latest/api/upgrade/index/UpgradeAdapter-class.html).

 #### Components